AllanOliveiraM/roit-test-backend/README.md

 yarn eslint:check
 ```

-Only check the code with eslint, reposring all errors.
+Only check the code with eslint, reporting all errors.

 ### License